 The Hague celebrates a mix of cultures including Japanese, Chinese and Indonesian.
 It’s little wonder the city has its own Chinatown.

 Other than enjoying the takoyaki profiteroles, the real highlight of dining in The Hague is a meal at Encore by Simonis Restaurant in Scheveningen.
 It’s a meal that I haven’t stopped thinking about since I returned and, whilst I was only visiting for a short break, I can see Encore by Simonis easily being one of the best restaurants in The Hague.
 This Asian inspired restaurant has an assortment of fish and meat dishes, from sushi to tacos, all with small plate servings to encourage social dining.
-I want to share more in a separate post, but what I will say, dining at Encore by Simonis is not to be missed!
+Dining at Encore by Simonis is not to be missed!

 For all the rooftop vibes head to Bleyenberg, which has incredible views over the Grote Mark (large market square.)
 Bleyenberg’s pink restaurant, complete with staple Dutch plant-aesthetic interiors is a great place to dine on Mediterranean cuisine, before hitting the cocktails in the basement club.